Ankit546/RefreshIt/README.md

 You can even change the URL of the page which you want to refresh by going to "manifest.json" and changing the line:
 "matches"-> Change the URL to desired value.
+If it's not working then please change the URL to the desired one and refresh the page and the Extension.
+It will start working!